-Directors, officers and employees of AltaGas, and other representatives are required to certify that they have read, understand and will comply with the COBE and its key policies when joining AltaGas and on an annual basis thereafter.
 The Board monitors compliance with our COBE and its key supporting policies and related procedures and oversees training initiatives implemented to support compliance.
 Depending on the nature of a complaint, one or more of the committees may be involved in oversight of any investigation or the handling of any complaint.
 Consolidated reporting to the Board on any complaints received occurs at least quarterly.

 Training includes specific initiatives throughout the year, based on new or updated policies or procedures or to mitigate emerging risks, and annual training as part of COBE recertification.
 Virtual training modules provided in connection with the annual COBE certification process are informed by external and internal factors and designed to provide practical examples and guidance to ensure a deeper understanding of our COBE.
-Topics include: respect in the workplace, conscious and unconscious bias, managing conflicts of interest, maintaining confidentiality, privacy, speaking up and reporting concerns, fair purchasing practices and preventing fraud.
+Topics have included, among others, respect in the workplace, conscious and unconscious bias, managing conflicts of interest, and speaking up and reporting concerns.
 With the evolving cybersecurity landscape, cybersecurity training remains an area of focus, including a series of mandatory sessions for all employees as well as continued testing.